 The Dawn of New Romance

 With this new era of Romance in the 21st century, the dominance of a single star or a group of stars has ended in the industry.
-Also, there are sub-genres of romance being introduced in the industry such as the romantic drama, romantic comedy, romantic thrillers etc.
+Also, there are sub-genres of romance being introduced in the industry, such as romantic drama, romantic comedy, romantic thrillers, etc.